 “In Cardiff’s spellbinding work, music is a vehicle for the synthesis of time and place,” said Michael Rooks, Wieland Family curator of modern and contemporary art at the High.
-“It is about being present, connecting with the performers as they prepare and then sharing in the transcendent experience of their voices in song.”
+“It is about being present, connecting with the performers as they prepare, and then sharing in the transcendent experience of their voices in song.”

 Most recently shown by The Metropolitan Museum of Art in The Cloisters’ Fuentidueña Chapel in New York City, the piece was created in 2001 by Cardiff, a renowned sound artist who has exhibited extensively around the world.
 Born in Canada in 1957, Cardiff lives in Berlin and works in collaboration with her husband and partner George Bures Miller.
-Her works are included in major public and private collections in the United States and abroad, and she represented Canada in the 49th Venice Biennale in 2001.
+Her works are included in major public and private collections in the U.S. and abroad, and she represented Canada in the 49th Venice Biennale in 2001.

-The installation will be on view concurrently with “‘Make a Joyful Noise’: Renaissance Art and Music at Florence Cathedral,” an exhibition that explores the relationship between the visual and performing arts and features three marble panels from Italian sculptor Luca della Robbia's famed organ loft.
-The organ in Luca's loft accompanied chants and motets, much like the one that is featured in Cardiff's piece.
+The Cardiff installation will be on view concurrently with “‘Make a Joyful Noise’: Renaissance Art and Music at Florence Cathedral,” an exhibition that explores the relationship between the visual and performing arts and features three marble panels from Italian sculptor Luca della Robbia’s famed organ loft.
+The organ in Luca’s loft accompanied chants and motets, much like the one that is featured in Cardiff’s piece.

-“We are delighted that our patrons will have the opportunity to experience this work, which has deeply touched audiences around the world,” said Michael E. Shapiro, Nancy and Holcombe T. Green, Jr. director of the High.
+“We are delighted our patrons will have the opportunity to experience Cardiff’s work, which has deeply touched audiences around the world,” said Michael E. Shapiro, Nancy and Holcombe T. Green, Jr. director of the High.
 “Presenting this installation and having the chance to provide context for its mesmerizing music through other masterpiece works on view at the Museum is really a special opportunity for the High.
 It is the kind of enriching, multisensory experience we strive to create for our visitors.”

 The installation will be located in the Modern and Contemporary Art galleries on the Skyway Level of the High’s Wieland Pavilion.